 Fasting determines protein, calories, and general satiety based on your biology and habits.
 If you fast for 24 hours and then gorge on a meal until you feel sick, you should not do that.
-Either way, it will be challenging to figure out your ideal calorie or macro intake.
+Either way, it will be challenging to figure out an ideal calorie or macro intake for you.

 I do an 18-20/6-8 IF window, which means I don't eat anything in the morning and instead break the fast later in the day with my largest meal.
 I then have one smaller meal later in the day.